fpereiro/backendlore/readme.md

 Notice that we now have a data server, comprising both a database and files.
 This seems to reflect a pattern that has been repeated since the very beginnings of computing, where there are always two types of storage (one fast and small, another one larger and slower). redis and the FS serve as the particular incarnations of this pattern within our architecture.

+Because all nodes refer to the data server for all its state (including sessions), any request can be served by any node; which node serves it is inconsequential.
+This sidesteps the need for [sticky sessions](https://en.wikipedia.org/wiki/Load_balancing_(computing)#Persistence).

 In Architecture C, a further modification is necessary: instead of relying on local access to the filesystem, a node server must act as a filesystem server.
 It should implement routes for reading, writing, listing and deleting files.
 In my experience, this logic can be done in 100-200 lines, but the code must be written down carefully.
 If the data server is publicly accessible, redis must be secured through either a password or (better) through [spiped](https://www.tarsnap.com/spiped.html); the FS server, meanwhile, will probably have to use either a password in a header or (better) an auth system with cookies to authorize/deny access.
+These security provisions are only necessary if the data server is accessible from the broader internet, but if you use AWS VPC (or any other means to restrict network access to the data server), this is unnecessary.

 In either case, the FS server will also communicate with AWS S3 and will handle its contents.